 - Colossus The Forbin Project, in which there's a strong implication of this.

-- Robocop had this problem originally being programmed not to arrest or harm any OCP employees, even if they commit murder.
+- The eponymous character of RoboCop (1987) had this problem originally being programmed not to arrest or harm any OCP employees, even if they commit murder.
 He got around this by revealing evidence to have the Big Bad fired.

 - The third movie has a straighter example when OCP henchmen kill a cop.
 Robocop's aforementioned Restraining Bolt now conflicts directly with both his directive to enforce the law, and the fact that, cyborg or not, he's still a cop, and cop killers get no mercy.
 Robocop overcomes and deletes the Restraining Bolt.